Why is Provenir a better choice?

 Doesn’t on-farm processing already happen?

-Provenir will conduct on-farm processing in our commercially licensed abattoir, just like current fixed abattoirs, our difference is that we are mobile and therefore able to process on-farm.Is Provenir meat ethical?
+Provenir will conduct on-farm processing in our commercially licensed abattoir, just like currently fixed abattoirs; our difference is that we are mobile and, therefore able to process on-farm.

-Further, the founders of Provenir believe that if we are going to eat meat, we should respect the life of the animal to the very end, never compromising animal welfare.
+Further, the founders of Provenir believe that if we are going to eat meat, we should respect the animal’s life to the very end, never compromising animal welfare.
 We believe that the only way to achieve this is through mobile on-farm processing.
-We also believe that honouring the life of the animal by valuing the meat and eating mindfully fits within our ethics; everything else is a compromise.Are you a farm, an abattoir or a butcher shop?
+We also believe that honouring the animal’s life by valuing the meat and eating mindfully fits within our ethics; everything else is a compromise.

-At the heart of Provenir’s business is our mobile on-farm abattoir, however, we know that to produce exceptional meat the process begins on the farm and continues through into the butchery.
+At the heart of Provenir’s business is our mobile on-farm abattoir; however, we know that to produce exceptional meat, the process begins on the farm and continues through into the butchery.

-As we are all about transparency and provenance, you can read about the practices of our farming partners which will include details of whether they supply Provenir with stock that has been transported during their life or where they were born and raised on-farm.What is the best before dates of our meat.
+As we are all about transparency and provenance, you can read about the practices of our farming partners, which will include details of whether they supply Provenir with stock that has been transported during their life or where they were born and raised on-farm.

-Best before dates vary depending on the cut of beef, packaging type and the time your meat pack takes to be delivered fresh from our butchery to your home.
+Best-before dates vary depending on the cut of beef, packaging type and the time your meat pack takes to be delivered fresh from our butchery to your home.

 Artisan cuts – 21 days